nicksmith100/milestone-project-1/README.md

     ![Mobile wireframes](readme_images/mobile_wireframes.png)

   - Only desktop and mobile wireframes were created, the expectation being that tablets in landscape mode would adopt the desktop layout, while tablets in portrait mode would adopt the mobil layout.
-In reality, the use of [Bootstrap's grid system](https://getbootstrap.com/docs/5.3/layout/grid/) means that the layout is more responsive, providing various layouts at different device breakpoints (more on this below).
-Nevertheless, the wireframes provided a useful basis for the overall structure of the site.
+In reality, the use of [Bootstrap's grid system](https://getbootstrap.com/docs/5.3/layout/grid/) means that the layout is more responsive, providing various layouts at different device breakpoints (more on this in the **Layout and Styling** section below).
+Nevertheless, the wireframes provided a useful reference to keep the overall layout of the site on track.

   - While the overall structure of the site stays true to the wireframes, there are some notable differences in the final page designs which came about for both business and UX reasons: